covid-policy-modelling/model-connector-template/README.md

 ## Updating your model

-Changes to models should be made by following a similar approach to initial creation.
+Changes to models should be made by following a similar approach to initial creation:

 1. Make and test changes to your model / connector code.
 1. Edit `meta.yml` with any new parameters / regions etc. if necessary